cmu-mars/cmu-robotics/documents/swagger-yaml/cp1-ta.md

 ### POST /perturb/battery

 #### Description
-set the level of the battery in a currently running test
+set the level of the battery in a currently running test. consistent with the monotonicity requirement for the power model, this cannot be more than the current amount of charge in the battery.

 #### Parameters